-Note: click on the following link, and actually read it; it’s part of the syllabus:
+Note: click on the following link, and actually read it; it’s part of

 ../../SyllabusGeneral.html